alanng10/Marry/Docue/a.md

 Marry has most general and most level kind arch worth.

+Marry has most general and most level kind value.

+Marry has most general and most level kind value arch.

+Marry has most general and most level kind value arch worth.

 Marry has most general and most level index.

 Marry has most general and most level index arch.